Cipherpy/TAXObot/README.md

 The **samples/** folder contains a set of sample questions and answers to help you get started with the kinds of queries you can ask TAXObot.
 Here are a few examples:

 1. Question: What are the key identifying features of Glyceridae?
-    -Answer: Glyceridae are identified by their elongated, segmented bodies with numerous bristles (chaetae) on each segment.
+    - Answer: Glyceridae are identified by their elongated, segmented bodies with numerous bristles (chaetae) on each segment.
 They also possess a distinct head with sensory appendages.
 2. Question: Where can Glyceridae be found?
-    -Answer: Glyceridae are commonly found in marine environments, particularly in sandy or muddy substrates where they burrow and hunt for prey.
+    - Answer: Glyceridae are commonly found in marine environments, particularly in sandy or muddy substrates where they burrow and hunt for prey.

 ## Project Structure
 - streamlit_front.py: Main application script.